-This article provides a list of potential projects that can be completed using automation techniques.
+This article provides a list of innovative automation projects that can be completed using automation techniques.
 These projects may involve creating automated systems to perform tasks or processes more efficiently, such as automating data entry or creating a system to automatically water plants.

 The article also provides information on the benefits of automation and how to get started on an automation project.

 Some potential ideas for automation projects could include creating a home security system that uses sensors and cameras to automatically detect and alert the homeowner of any intrusions or building a system to control and monitor the lighting and temperature in a smart home.